LED Lighting for Seaports and Container Ports

 |8||Prolonged periods of immersion under pressure|

-The IK rating is an international rating that signifies the level of protection a light fixture has against mechanical wear and tear and the extent to which it can withstand sudden impacts.
+IK international rating is the protection against mechanical wear and tear and the extent it can withstand impact.
 The rating spans between IK01 and IK10.

-Light fixtures with a high IK rating (between IK07 to IK10) are best suited to high-impact risk environments, where they are susceptible to mechanical impacts.
-Low IK ratings, between IK01 and IK07, are given to fixtures well suited to low-impact risk areas.
+Light fixtures with a high IK rating (between IK07 to IK10) are best for high-impact risk environments.
+Here they are susceptible to mechanical impacts.
+Low IK ratings, between IK01 and IK07, are well suited to low-impact risk areas.

 Different LED products have diverse optics to offer diverse optical solutions.
 Non-primary optics configure the beam and radiation patterns and also maximize light efficiency.
-In order to meet lighting specifications, the non-primary optics allow for multiple combination possibilities.
+To meet lighting specifications, the non-primary optics allow for many combination possibilities.

-These non-primary optics are comprised of diffusers, lenses, total internal reflection lenses, and reflectors.
-The lenses are designed to collect light and uniformly spread beams of light at a compact angle while the reflectors redirect the beams in order to illuminate at a big angle.
+These non-primary optics comprise of diffusers, lenses, total internal reflection lenses, and reflectors.
+The lenses collect light and spread the beams at a compact angle.
+While the reflectors redirect the beams to illuminate at a big angle.
 The total internal reflection lenses are responsible for gathering and processing light.

 LED lights for high-voltage applications have lenses made of acrylic or polycarbonate.
-These lenses boast superior mechanical strength, brilliant optical features, powerful thermal stability, excellent thermal conductivity, and water absorbing capability.
+These lense boast superior mechanical strength and brilliant optical features.
+They have powerful thermal stability, excellent thermal conductivity, and water absorbing capability.

-High-power flood-lights have both lenses and TIR lenses for enhanced optical efficiency and higher light uniformity.
-Some flood-lights have reflectors to get rid of spill light and glare and to achieve a particular beam pattern.
+High-power flood-lights have both lenses and TIR lenses.
+This gives them enhanced optical efficiency and higher light uniformity.
+Some flood-lights have reflectors to get rid of spill light and glare.
+And to achieve a particular beam pattern.

-Color temperature is sometimes a difficult term to define because color does not have a temperature in the true sense of the word.
-But color temperature is basically the temperature of the light color produced by a light source.
-Color temperature is usually indicated on the light bulb (and on the packaging box) to show how bright or dim a light bulb is.
+Color temperature is misleading because it does not have a temperature in the true sense of the word.
+But color temperature is the temperature of the light color produced by a light source.
+Color temperature is on the light bulb (and on the packaging box) to show how bright or dim a bulb is.

 For Port lighting, choose a color temperature between 4000K and 5500K.

-When you want to know how the colors of objects will appear under a light source, you check its color rendering index.
-If the color rendering index is low (below 65), the bulb will not be able to reveal the true colors – show how the objects look like in real life.
-This is because the color rendering index of light sources is measured against that of an ideal light source like the sun – which has an excellent CRI of 100.
+When you want to know how an object will appear under a light source, you check its color rendering index.
+If the color rendering index is low (below 65), the bulb wont reveal the true colors.
+It won't show how the objects looks like in real life.
+The color rendering index measures against an ideal light source like the sun – which has a CRI of 100.

 If the CRI of a light bulb is good (70-90), the colors of the objects it illuminates will appear almost real.
-If the CRI is excellent (90 and above), the colors will appear as they would if the objects were illuminated by the sun.
+If the CRI is excellent (90 and above), the colors appear as they would if the objects were in the sun.

 5 Reasons to Replace Traditional Seaport Lights with LED